BaldissaraMatheus/Tasks.md/README.md

 - Can be installed as PWA.

 ## Upgrade from 2.X.X to 3.X.X
-If you were running a docker container with version 2 of Tasks.md and want to upgrade it to version 3, please follow up [those instructions](/public/migration-guide.md) as it requires some tweeks for it to work properly.
+If you're running a docker container with version 2 of Tasks.md and want to upgrade it to version 3, please follow up [those instructions](/public/migration-guide.md) as it requires some tweeks for it to work properly.

 ## 🐋 Installation
 ### Docker